Kudbettin/piazzaBot/Readme.md

 ### Notes and Future work

-- Since I only had one account and a number of piazza threads that I could play with, you may get different/unintended results with your credentials

 - I excluded how to get network id's.
 For more information, check piazza api

+- I realize that it's annoying for anyone to use this to let them install their own mallet _and_ learn how to get network id's.
+So maaaaybe automate doing that sometime.

+- Since I only had one account and a number of piazza threads that I could play with, you may get different/unintended results with your credentials

 - Can integrate more rigorous modeling to get more interesting results.